Written by Joe Snyder

 Part of that plan includes thinking about what types of products make the most sense.
 For many people, the initial home purchase will take place early in their careers, meaning they'll still be working for 20, 30, even 40 more years before retiring and starting to draw on that RRSP/RSP.

 Given an investment time horizon of 20 plus years, your options are wide open.
 This is a good thing!
-It means you can invest in long-term investments with greater return potential, such as mutual funds or other market-based investments.
+It means you can invest in long-term investments with greater return potential, such as mutual funds, ETFs, or other market-based investments.

 In my experience, though, most of us are creatures of habit and follow the path of least resistance — which results in many people simply repaying their HBP withdrawal into the same account and investment that they withdrew it from.